Bambuterol 20mg tablets

 - Butyrylcholinesterase

-- Rivastigmine
+- Pain

 Selective butyrylcholinesterase inhibitors are considered promising drug candidates for the treatment of Alzheimer’s disease.
 In this work, one rivastigmine–bambuterol hybrid (MTR-1) and fourteen of its analogues were synthesized, purified, and characterized.
 In vitro cholinesterase assays showed that all the compounds were more potent inhibitors of BChE when compared to AChE.
 Further investigations indicated that MTR-3 (IC50(AChE) > 100,000 nM, IC50(BChE) = 78 nM) was the best compound in the series, showing high butyrylcholinesterase selectivity and inhibition potency, the potential to permeate the blood–brain barrier, and longer-lasting BChE inhibition than bambuterol.
 These compounds could be used to discover novel specific BChE inhibitors for the treatment of Alzheimer’s disease.

-Abstract licence: CC BY
+Abstract licence: CC BY 4.0

-2025
+Communications Biology, 2025

 - Alzheimer Disease

 Bambuterol is a long-acting anti-asthmatic prodrug which releases terbutaline.
 Terbutaline is an agonist of the β2-adrenergic receptors which is formed by decarbamoylation of bambuterol by butyrylcholinesterase.
-Inhibition of the latter, as well as activation of β2-AR, are of interest for the treatment of Alzheimer’s disease (AD).
+Inhibition of the latter, as well as activation of β2-AR, are of interest for the treatment of Alzheimer's disease (AD).
 Combining these two activities, bambuterol could express a good clinical efficacy against AD.
 The present work firstly confirmed the capacity of bambuterol to display in cellulo neuroprotective activities, reduction of Tau hyperphosphorylation and preservation of synapses in rat hippocampal neuronal cultures intoxicated with Aβ peptides.
 Further, bambuterol, in the form of a liposomal gel, showed a good bioavailability in CNS after intranasal administration, which should reduce any side effects linked to peripheral terbutaline release.
 Indeed, even if the latter is more selective than other β2-mimetics towards bronchial β2-AR, cardiovascular effects (tachycardia, arrhythmias…) could occur upon cardiac β1-AR activation.
 Finally, intranasal administration of low doses of bambuterol gel in mice intoxicated with Aβ peptides, prevented long-term spatial memory impairment and showed beneficial effects on the survival of neurons and on synapse preservation.
-A mouse model suggests that an anti-asthmatic drug, bambuterol, could be repurposed against Alzheimer’s disease by administration through an intranasal route.

-Abstract licence: CC BY
+Abstract licence: CC BY-NC-ND 4.0

 Liangjun Deng, Le Tian, Dan Su, et al.

-European journal of pharmacology, 2025
+European Journal of Pharmacology, 2025

 - Colitis